FOREX-Onshore yuan rates hit 4-yr low, dollar and euro steadier

 LONDON, Dec 11 (Reuters) - China’s yuan fell another half percent against the dollar in offshore trade on Friday after authorities set the mid-point for the currency’s tightly controlled official onshore value at its lowest in more than four years.

-Elsewhere on major currency markets, the euro was a touch higher against the dollar after pulling back from a rise above $1.10 earlier this week, while also inching higher against the Japanese yen.
+Elsewhere on major currency markets, the euro was a touch higher against the dollar after pulling back from a rise above $1.10 earlier this week.
+Both the euro and dollar gained ground on the yen.

 The yuan’s slide now adds up to 2 percent in just over a week, a large move compared to the normally tight ranges kept by the People’s Bank of China and more evidence that Beijing is set on the substantial devaluation predicted by many major banks.